-• Nuclear nonproliferation

-The current successful, empirically based nuclearexplosion-monitoring capability depends critically upon seismic data analysis.
-New capabilities-based on advanced data analytics, multi-phenomenological data fusion and machine learning techniques, coupled with multiphysics high fidelity modeling and experimental observations-are needed to lower monitoring thresholds and confidently monitor new areas.
+• Nuclear nonproliferation and stockpile stewardship Earth science is critical to both the detection of nuclear events and long-term performance of the nuclear stockpile.
+The current successful, empirically based nuclear-explosion-monitoring capability depends critically upon seismic data analysis.
+Similarly, ensuring effectiveness of the nuclear stockpile depends on detailed understanding of material degradation.
+New capabilities-based on advanced data analytics, multi-phenomenological data fusion, and machine learning techniques, coupled with multiphysics highfidelity modeling and experimental observations-are needed to improve monitoring of low yield events in new locations and ensure the effectiveness of the nuclear stockpile.